 ABOUT

-Clean Energy Executive.
+Energy Executive.
 Electricity MARKET Innovation leader.
-POWER & UTILITIES EXPERT.
-INVENTOR.
-AUTHOR.
+INVENTOR & Author.

-With 20+ years of industry, government, and private sector experience
+With 20+ years of Corporate, Academia and government experience

 Before joining the U.S. Department of Energy, he was Head of Power and Utilities Innovation and Senior Industry Consultant at SAS Institute.
 There he led market development of advanced analytics solutions for the energy and utilities industry by leveraging artificial intelligence (AI), machine learning (ML), and predictive analytics technologies, leading to improved strategic investment decisions, enhanced integration of clean energy technologies, and accelerated commercialization of groundbreaking technologies.
 He also led strategic partnerships with state agencies, universities, national laboratories, and technology firms to advance grid infrastructure modernization, energy efficiency, demand response, and electricity prosumer behavior, establishing SAS as a trusted technology leader for the utility industry.

-He serves on the Harvard Business Review Advisory Council, an opt-in research community of business professionals, and has led technical teams Through strategic implementation of the Following Programs and Projects:
+He serves on the Harvard Business Review Advisory Council, an opt-in research community of business professionals, and has led technical teams Through strategic implementation of Mission-Critical national programs and projects, including:

 Federal Home Energy Rebates and Building Codes and Performance Standards